 To conclude, Artificial Intelligence is a natural fit for the problems that arise with renewable resources: predicting their energy production and therefore achieving a better demand response management and better resources allocation.

-To gain a better understanding of how AI works in this specific case, we organized a one-hour webinar, where we will dig even deeper into how AI can be integrated in the energy sector, and help you understand better the magnitude of the revolution that it can bring.
+To gain a better understanding of how AI works in this specific case, we are organizing an online course, followed by face to face case solving session, where we will dig even deeper into how AI can be integrated in the energy sector, and help you understand better the magnitude of the revolution that it can bring.
+Learning from industry’s thought leaders such as Gianluca Mauro, the founder of AI Academy, will offer a unique opportunity to master the latest trends, making sure that you are always one step ahead.
+Do not miss to register for this well tailored course which can shape your understanding of this disruptive technology.

 : IPCC.
 Summary for Policymakers.
 2014.
 ISBN 9789291691432.
 Doi: 10.1017/CBO9781107415324.